OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 And God said, “This is the sign of the covenant I am making between Me and you and every living creature with you, for all future generations:

 ## Genesis 9:13
-I have set My rainbow in the clouds, and it will be the sign of the covenant between Me and the earth.
+I have placed My rainbow in the clouds, and it will be the sign of the covenant between Me and the earth.

 ## Genesis 9:14
-Whenever I bring clouds over the earth and the rainbow appears in the clouds,
+When I bring clouds over the earth and the rainbow appears in the clouds,

 ## Genesis 9:15
 I will remember My covenant between Me and you and all living creatures of every kind.
 Never again will the waters become a flood to destroy all flesh.